kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 in your data storage can be frightening.
 To prevent this type of surprise, there are a few things that can be done.
 The simplest, if your hardware is supported, is to switch to a Long Term Support (LTS) kernel.
-These are released far less frequently and geared to provide the the utmost stability.
+These are released far less frequently and geared to provide the utmost stability.
 They are generally heavily tested before deployment to ensure that no bugs of this sort can creep up.
 If you must run a newer kernel, I recommend a reasonable backup external back up system of your most important files, and waiting a few days to